Occisor/wg-3proxy-docker/README.md

 `wg-3p.wireguard_cli.1 | Warning: Extension CONNMARK revision 0 not supported, missing kernel module? wg-3p.wireguard_cli.1 | iptables-restore: line 7 failed`

-Go to directory `wg-3proxy-docker/wireguard`
+Without stopping the container go to the directory `wg-3proxy-docker/wireguard`

-And run `wsl2-wg-quick.sh`
+And run `wsl2-patch.sh`

 ```
-sh wsl2-wg-quick.sh
+sh wsl2-patch.sh
 ```

-This will copy the "patched" `wg-quick` file into the container.
+This will make changes to the `wg-quick` file in the container `wg-3p.wireguard_cli.1`.
 Then restart docker-compose `docker-compose restart` or `docker-compose stop` -> `docker-compose up`